Fair and ethically traded products

-Peruvian Whistling Vessels for Sale
+Peruvian Whistling Vessels

 Created from clay and fashioned in the likeness of local wildlife or shamanic symbolism, the Peruvian whistling vessel is so much more than a unique instrument - it is a shamanic tool as well.
-Known as huaco silbadores in spanish, these modern vessels are reproductions of those made by ancient, Pre-Columbian peoples of the Andes.
+Known as huaco silbadores in Spanish, these modern vessels are reproductions of those made by ancient, Pre-Columbian peoples of the Andes.
 In fact, there have been archeological examples of these unique whistles dating as far back as 500 BCE, with many of them being found in modern-day Peru.

 At first, these unique sound producing objects were thought to just be liquid containers, albeit ornate ones.
 For hundreds of years, anthropologists referred to them as such in museum collections.
 The majority of these whistling vessels were discovered interred as burial goods, likely as offerings for the afterlife - something that confirmed how sacred these objects truly were.
 The art and artistry that go into these vessels is thought to have transcended civilizations, as there are examples of both the Inca and Moche cultures of the Andes making and using these objects.